martincarstenbach/javascript-blogposts/express-mle-javascript/readme.md

 # express-mle-javascript

-Example how to use node-express with MLE/JavaScript
+Example how to use node-[express](https://expressjs.com/) with MLE/JavaScript.

+**NOTE** you are probably better off using Oracle REST Data Services ([ORDS](https://www.oracle.com/ords)) instead of express.
+ORDS provides a lot more than express out of the box including, but not limited to, authorisation and authentication.

 ## Database Setup

-You require an Oracle Database Free instance.
-The easiest way to create one is to use the container images provided by Oracle.
-Make sure not to use the `-slim` images, these don't come with Multilingual Engine/MLE.
+You require an Oracle Database (Free) instance.
+The easiest way to create one is to use a container image.
+This example features [Gerald Venzl's image](https://hub.docker.com/r/gvenzl/oracle-free) Make sure not to use the `-slim` image flavours, these don't come with Multilingual Engine/MLE.

 Here's an example compose file you can use as the starting point.

->The instructions in the readme refer to rootless `podman`, adapt as necessary for other container runtimes like Docker.
+>The instructions in the readme refer to rootless `podman`/`podman-compose`, adapt as necessary for other container runtimes like Docker.
+You may also want to bump the version as newer releases become available.

 ```yaml
 # THIS IS NOT A PRODUCTION SETUP - LAB USE ONLY!